Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

-Because it is easy for them to take a leave for 7-15 days instead of committing full time to something which they are equally apprehensive about.
+Because it is easy for them to take a leave for 7-15 days instead of committing full-time to something which they are equally apprehensive about.
 And you can take it from there on.
-If you like a certain person, you can then make an offer to them and ask them to join you.
+If you like a certain person, you can then make them an offer and ask them to join you.

 You can ask them to take a leave and work with you full time on it, this way you’ll get a feel of working with them, and the other way around as well.